↓ Skip to candidate cards Β· Read the full guide

 Choose a Democrat β€” ideally one with a realistic path to finishing in the top two β€” whose values and track record you trust to govern California effectively.
 The goal isn't just to feel good about your vote in June.
 It's to make sure the November ballot gives all Californians a real choice.

-Each candidate is evaluated on two dimensions, scored 1–10.
+Each candidate is evaluated on three dimensions.
 Scores reflect track record, governing experience, and alignment with California's progressive values β€” not polling, fundraising, or name recognition.

 Mamdani Quotient (MQ)